 We traveled from Tortola to St. Thomas in the American Virgin Islands, where we got to snorkel even more, went swimming, and bummed around on the beach.
-The water was truly that turquoise blue that they show on TV – truly picture perfect.
+The water was really that turquoise blue that they show on TV – truly picture perfect.

-“Our family cannot thank Service Experts enough for this amazing trip,” Rebecca said after they returned from their cruise.
+“We cannot thank Service Experts enough for this amazing trip,” Rebecca said after they returned home.
 “I get emotional when I think about the experience as a whole.
-Submitting an entry I never thought would go anywhere, learning we were a finalist, the stressful voting stage, the big reveal, planning and selecting which cruise, the excitement of going and finally experiencing an unbelievable vacation.
-It was such a fun time living it all.
+Submitting an entry I never thought would go anywhere, finding out we were a finalist, the nail-biting voting round, the big announcement, reading about and selecting which cruise, the anticipation of going and finally experiencing an incredible vacation.
+It was such an amazing time living it all.
 We are forever grateful!”